gicentre/litvis/documents/tutorials/geoTutorials/geoGenerating.md

 This will generate a graticule at the default resolution of 10 degrees (i.e. lines of latitude and longitude are each 10 degrees apart).

-We can view the file, along with contextual country outlines with some simple elm-vega:
+We can view the file, along with contextual country outlines with some simple elm-vegalite:

 ```elm {l v s}
 graticule : Spec